Jiggly-Ball/Discord-2.0/README.md

 # Discord-2.0

 This is just a test project to learn about MongoDB's API and decided to implement it in a chat app similar to discord which also uses a database to store messages.
-Because of that I don't need to code much of server (database) side code and very little client side code.
+Thus I don't need to write much of server (database) side code and a very little of client side code.

 This is a very bad replica of discord as there are still some bugs which need to be fixed but I won't since this was just a test project related to MongoDB.
-But can still check out the code and maybe give me some suggestions.
-I will check them out.

 There are some advantages and disadvantages of using this approach-
 | Advantages                            | Disadvantages                     |
 | -----------                           | -----------                       |